poorsquinky/resume/resume.md

 Infrastructure as Code (IaC)
 - Ansible, Chef for server/VM management
 - Podman, Docker, Compose, and ECS for containers
-- OpenTofu, Terraform, CloudFormation, and SAM for cloud resource management
+- Terraform and CloudFormation for infrastructure management

-Continuous Integration / Delivery (CI/CD)
-- Designed, built, and deployed pipelines for development projects of all sizes and all levels of CI/CD adoption
-- Obsessively focused on creating fast and safe development cycles

 Network Administration
-- Experienced with complex Ethernet and WiFi network topologies
+- Experienced managing complex wired and wireless networks
-- Protocol-level network analysis
+- Packet-level network analysis and troubleshooting

 Data Management
 - DBA-level experience with RDBMS like PostgreSQL and mySQL